asreview/asreview-makita/joss/paper.md

 # Summary

+The field of accelerating the screening phase of systematic reviews with advanced machine learning methods is rapidly evolving [@teijema2023simulation].
 A simulation study involves mimicking the screening process for a systematic review of a human in interaction with an Active learning model.
-The simulation reenacts the screening process as if a researcher were using active learning.
+The simulation reenacts the screening process as if a researcher were using a machine learning model.
 The performance of one or multiple model(s) can then be measured by performance metrics, such as the Work Saved over Sampling, recall at a given point in the screening process, or the average time to discover a relevant record.

-The field of systematic reviews is rapidly evolving [@teijema2023simulation], with new methods and tools being developed and tested.
-Simulation studies are a powerful tool to compare the performance of different methods and tools for systematic reviews.
 However, setting up a simulation study can be a time-consuming and error-prone process, especially since reproduciblity is of key importance.

 This paper presents **ASReview’s Makita** (**MAK**e **IT** **A**utomatic) [@makita_zenodo].
 ASReview Makita streamlines the simulation study design